Harvesting Abundance, Embracing Seasonality, Chinese Heading Bao Sin Mustard

 Wash mustard greens, lightly cut to pieces.

-Add oil, Peel salted egg, cut into pieces.
-Creative daddy simply uses a spatula to chop up the salty egg inside the oil pan.
-Cook until egg pieces turn crispy, toss in bao sin mustard greens with fried shallot bits, lightly cook in high heat.
+Add oil, peel your salted egg, then cut it into pieces.
+Or, to be creative, you can simply use a spatula to chop up the egg inside the pan.
+Cook until egg pieces turn crispy, then toss in your bao sin mustard greens with fried shallot bits, then lightly cook it in high heat.
 As soon as the greens turn soft but still remain green, turn off the heat.
 Serve and enjoy!

-Chinese people believe the vegetable is Excellent for relieving heatiness; we love that it is such a delicious vegetable that only takes 5 minutes to harvest from the garden, 5 minutes to wash the dirt off and 5 minutes to cook.
-Whole Food is 15 minutes away in 1 way, no store can beat this.
+Chinese people believe the vegetable is excellent for relieving heat; we love that it is such a delicious vegetable that only takes 5 minutes to harvest from the garden, 5 minutes to wash the dirt off, and 5 minutes to cook.
+Fresh food is 15 minutes away, no store can beat this.